Detective says basement video deleted in Penn State frat death

 Related: Tensions Flare During Latest Day of Hearing

-Security video showing the final hours of Piazza’s life was just one piece of evidence provided to the judge.
+Security video showing the final hours of Piazza’s life have been just one piece of evidence provided to the judge.
 While authorities have said there were multiple surveillance cameras at the frat house, the basement cameras did not capture the night in question.

 Thursday was the first time it was revealed that the any basement footage may have been tampered with.